danieltuzes/gep_host_service/README.md

 ## Fetures to implement

-- instert link into the email, instead of text
 - support tar.gz library upload
 - installing library under deletion results in double entry
 - show mandatory inputs at libraries